ericxl/Blip/README.md

 ### Overview

-Blip is a toy programming language created by Dr. Craig Chase for the EE 312 course at the University of Texas at Austin.
+Blip is a simple programming language.
 It supports conditional statements, loops, functions, and variable-naming.
+This project is a Blip language interpreter.
 Examples of Blip programs can be found in the "tests" directory.

 This project provides an interpreter for the Blip programming language.